How I Cook Fresh Rainbow Trout Filets On Top of the Stove

 6 Interesting Facts

 - They are native to cold-water tributaries of the Pacific Ocean in Asia and North America.
-Still, they have been introduced to many other parts of the world for sport fishing and aquaculture.
+Still, they have been introduced to other parts of the world for sport fishing and aquaculture.

 - They are an important species for sport fishing, with many anglers targeting them for their fighting spirit and delicious flavor.